General Security Advice

 Use unique and complex passwords – i.e. do not share across multiple online providers because if one is compromised, you don’t want that password being used to log into another.

-Use MFA/2FA – this means a text or app which asks for confirmation.
-This prevents unnauthorised access as you have to say yes.
+Use MFA/2FA – this means a text or app which asks for confirmation of access to your account.

 Do NOT open attachments from unknown sources.
 If in doubt send it to IT to check first.